What Does it Take to Become a Traveling Nurse?

 Step #6.
 Apply with a Traveling Nurse Agency

-There are hundreds of U.S. employment agencies dedicated to travel nursing, the field is growing exponentially.
+There are hundreds of U.S. employment agencies dedicated to travel nursing, as the field is growing exponentially.
 Getting a travel job is as easy as connecting with the right employer.

 Pay and perks vary, so it pays to explore your options.
 Some agencies, for example, require you to find your own housing while others pay for hotels for short-term assignments.
 In-state agencies can help you get assignments from Tallahassee to Miami.
 Most travel nurses are asked to sign contracts, so just read the fine print and choose an organization you trust.